valiman/TstDB_API/README.md

         header: Authorization:  Bearer <token>
     User <- (resource) Resource Server
         returns valid resource if all ok!

-### Oauth:
-    OWIN middleware component that handles the details of OAuth2

 ### Note:
     (HTTP Response) You must use HTTPS to provide transport layer security.